mhuebert/re-view/re-frame-simple/README.md

 Our approach:

-1. treat the `db` as a thing we perform ordinary Clojure operations on
+1. read and write using ordinary Clojure operations
 2. reactivity should 'just work'
 3. more advanced state management is **opt-in** (eg. named queries and updates, coeffects)